ztyyLV/web-twain-docs/indepth/features/initialize.md

 #### What is Service Mode

-Service mode means `DWT` operates through the [Dynamsoft Service]({{site.indpeth}}deployment/Service.html) which is a quiet, background system service that handles the communication between the connected devices and the browser client as well as imaging processing, encoding, decoding, etc.
+Service mode means `DWT` operates through the [Dynamsoft Service]({{site.indpeth}}deployment/Service.html) which is a quiet, background system service that handles the communication between connected devices and the browser client as well as imaging processing, encoding, decoding, etc.

-When using `DWT` on [desktop]({{site.getstarted}}platform.html#browsers-on-desktop-devices), the user by default goes with service mode (recommended).
+When using `DWT` on [desktop]({{site.getstarted}}platform.html#browsers-on-desktop-devices), the user by default will be using service mode (recommended).
 That means, the installation of the Dynamsoft Service is mandatory.

 #### Installation of the Dynamsoft Service

 If a user who hasn't installed the Dynamsoft Service accesses the web page (which has `DWT` ) for the first time, they will be prompted to install it.
 This is a built-in behaviour of the library.
 The prompt will display the download link, and once the installer is downloaded, the installation process will take just a few seconds.

 > The prompt comes up when you try to [create a `WebTwain` instance](#creating-the-webtwain-instance) in service mode.
-The same prompt will appear no matter whether the client OS is Windows, macOS or Linux.
-But the file you download differs on different Systems.
+The same prompt will appear regardless of whether the client OS is Windows, macOS or Linux However the file you download changes based on your operating system.
 On Windows and macOS, the users can double click the downloaded installer to install the SDK.
-On Linux, however, the users will need to run either one of the following command to install it
+On Linux, however, the users will need to run one of the following commands to install it
+>
 > Debian / Ubuntu:
 > ```
 > dpkg -i DynamsoftServiceSetup.deb